Junius Spencer Morgan: Reduced role

 As Junius took a less active role and Pierpont continued to accrue massive profits, the balance of power within the Morgan empire shifted from London to New York City.
 By the 1880s, Junius's health began to fade, and he stepped back from day-to-day business.
 After the death of his wife Juliet in 1884, he withdrew further from business.
 He spent winters at the Villa Henriette in Monte Carlo.

 Personal life

 Appearance and demeanor

 Morgan was "tall with sloping shoulders" and a thickening midriff, a wide face, light blue eyes, a prominent nose, and a firm mouth.

 Morgan was, like his son, intensely private.
-He had a "dry wit and genial manor and employed iron discipline."
+He had a "dry wit and genial manner and employed iron discipline."
 He was generally emotionless, and his friend George Smalley praised his "grave, strong beauty" and his "eyes full of light" but a face that ended in an "immovable jaw."

 Family

 In 1836, Morgan married Juliet Pierpont (1816–1884), daughter of John Pierpont (1785–1866), a poet, lawyer, merchant, and Unitarian minister.
 Together, they had: